Target (ULAE 147)

 Jasper Johns

-Museum of Museum of Art
+Collection The Museum of Museum of Art, New York

 The irregular pools of gray and black tones represent Johns’s attempt to capture the aesthetic of ink on plastic—a material he has used in his drawings since 1962—in a print.
 This is the first work Johns created exclusively with digital technology.
 He drew the various components, including his signature, on different sheets that Bill Goldston of U.L.A.E.
 (Universal Limited Art Editions, Inc.), the Long Island printing studio and publisher where Johns began what would become an important part of his oeuvre) then combined digitally for the artist’s approval.